 - d. inform Disability Services when their circumstances or the condition of the person with the disability changes.

 - 1. Students who have a question or concern about a decision, act or omission that affects their academic experience should refer to the Coursework Student Academic Complaints Policy or the Higher Degree Research (HDR) Student Academic Complaints Policy.

 - 2. Students who have a complaint on the basis of disability should contact Disability Services in the first instance and then the Head of Student Services.

-- 3. Student cases or complaints of harassment or victimisation on the basis of disability should be referred to the Office of the Student Ombudsman or the Employment, Equity and Diversity Unit.
+- 3. Student cases or complaints of harassment or victimisation on the basis of disability should be referred to the Complaints Management Centre.

 - 4. Students who are dissatisfied with the outcome or conduct of a complaint regarding their disability within the University may appeal to an external agency.